 And you, too, my fellow Foolish writers, you frothy, pox-marked gudgeons.
 I know that many of you look kindly on mutual funds.
 Rich Greifner, I know you think that funds are the "Best.
 Investments.
 Ever."
 Tim Hanson and Brian Richards, I know you think you've found the market's 10 best funds.

 That kind of pro-fund enthusiasm must be why, several years ago, we launched an investment service dedicated to introducing investors to some "top-notch" mutual funds.
+(And we're pointing out that now is a particularly great time to invest, too.)
 I suppose there's some sense to that, since many weedy, half-faced mammets will still opt for mutual funds, no matter how much common sense I try to beat into them.
-(And, OK, I concede that the service is doing rather well, with its picks beating the market by double digits.)
+(And, OK, I concede that the service is doing rather well, with its picks beating the market handily.)

 So go ahead, you beslubbering, flap-mouthed harpies.
-I invite you to sign up for a free trial of our Motley Fool Champion Funds newsletter, which offers regular fund recommendations monthly in an easy-to-digest format.
+Go sign up for a free trial of our Motley Fool Champion Funds newsletter, which offers regular fund recommendations monthly in an easy-to-digest format.
+See if I care.
 A free trial gives you access to all past issues, so you can read about each recommendation in detail ... you goatish, earth-vexing nut-hook.

 This article was first published July 16, 2007.
 It has been updated.

-Longtime Fool contributor Selena Maranjian owns shares of Home Depot and Amgen.
+Longtime Fool contributor Selena Maranjian owns shares of no company mentioned in this article.
 She tapped the services of a Shakespearean insult generator for this article.
-Home Depot is a Motley Fool Inside Value recommendation.
+US Bancorp is a Motley Fool Income Investor pick.
 The Motley Fool is Fools writing for Fools.